 2018 OWSD-Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World

 The Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World recognize excellence in research achieved by scientists in developing countries.
-We hold the awards in partnership with the Organization for Women in Science for the Developing World (OWSD) and The World Academy of Sciences for the advancement of science in developing countries (TWAS).Go to Multimedia Center
+The Awards represent a longstanding partnership with the Organization for Women in Science for the Developing World (OWSD).Go to Multimedia Center

 Over the past decade, the Elsevier Foundation has awarded over a 100 grants worth millions of dollars to non-profit organizations focusing on the world’s libraries, nurse faculties and women scholars during their early and mid-careers.
 In 2016, we worked closely with advisors and colleagues to launch a new series of partnership-driven programs focusing on global health, research in developing countries and a broadened approach to diversity in science.
 We have learned a great deal from our 2006 – 2015 cycle of programming and are pleased to share some of the highlights and lessons learned along the way.

 Q: How is the Elsevier Foundation funded?